 The following MBA courses (MBAC-6350 and MBAC-6500) may be waived for CUC undergraduate business alumni (with a BS or BA in business) who enroll in the MBA program within five years of graduation from CUC and earned a B or higher in the equivalent course(s).

 |MBAC-6350||Managing Human Capital (HR, HCM, Global Teams)||3|

 |Leading Teams and Groups in a Global Environment (ADP Equivalent)|

 Students may elect to complete one or more specializations to add to the core MBA degree program.

 - Complete the 36 hour core for a MBA-BUS degree*.

-- You may also choose to complete additional hours in a specialization (42 to 57 hours total) which will result in a MBA with a specialization of your choice.
-You may complete one or more specializations.
+- Students may also choose to complete additional hours in a specialization (42 to 60 hours total) which will result in a MBA with a specialization of their choice.
+Students may complete one or more specializations.

-- You may take your specialization courses while you are taking your core courses or you can complete them at the end of the core course curriculum.
-We recommend taking at least four core courses before beginning specialization courses.
+- Students may take their specialization courses while they are taking your core courses or they can complete them at the end of the core course curriculum.
+It is recommended that students take at least four core courses before beginning specialization courses.

 *Please note: The MBA with CSBO concentration requires completion of a modified core.
 Please see program requirements for details.